Time as a stochastic process: Introduction

 \section{Introduction}

 In this paper we consider a time as a \sp\ in quantum mechanics.
 Time is considered as a parameter of an evolution of a mechanical system (e.g.\ in a Schr\"odinger \eq).
 It seems for us that it is not enough.
 We consider a time as a mechanical quantity (Section~2), afterwards we quantize this quantity using canonical quantization procedure (Section~3) and in Section~4 we consider time as a \sp.
 It seems that our approach is a new one and has nothing to do with any approaches to quantization of time.
+We give several examples of mechanical systems with their own times.
+We give an example with a discrete time.